ytti/oxidized-web/docs/development.md

 bundle exec bin/oxidized
 ```

-Be careful when commiting your work in oxidized *NOT* to include the changes to
+Be careful when committing your work in oxidized *NOT* to include the changes to
 Gemfile, as this is a local change for development.
 I (@robertcheramy) didn't
 find a better way to do this, better ideas are welcome :-)

 If your changes to oxidized **AND** oxidzed-web are dependent from another, make
-sure you document this in the respectives CHANGELOG.md, so that everyone is
+sure you document this in the respective CHANGELOG.md, so that everyone is
 informed at the next release.

 Note: you can also add the dependency to oxidized in oxidized-web, in the same